17 Natural experiments

 However, if we somehow had the ability to randomly assign firms to either the accelerated depreciation condition or the straight-line depreciation condition, we could draw causal inferences by comparing the capital investment of firms based on the treatment condition to which they were assigned.

 There would obviously be challenges in conducting such an experiment.
 First, we’d likely need to be a regulator with sufficient authority to compel firms to accept the assigned depreciation method.
-Even if a regulator had such authority, it’s not clear why it would run such an experiment absent a strong desire to understand the effect of depreciation method choice, and regulators generally have bigger fish to fry.
-Some experiments might only require the cooperation of a single firm, but this does not seem to apply for this research question (we would need, say, a firm with many divisions each with independent investment authority).
+Even if it had such authority, without a strong desire to understand the effect of depreciation method choice, it’s not clear why a regulator would run such an experiment; and regulators generally have bigger fish to fry.
+Some experiments might only require the cooperation of a single firm, but this does not seem to apply for this research question (we would need, say, a firm with many divisions, each with independent investment authority).

 In practice, the closest we can get to an experiment is a so-called natural experiment, which relies on forces outside the control of the researcher to perform assignment to treatment conditions in a way that is random or, in terms used by Dunning (2012), as-if random.